-Program Minimum High School Requirements Other Requirements Bachelor of Architecture Fulfillment of high school equivalency requirement of the Ministry of Education in , , Bachelor of Science in Architectural Studies - Building Information Modeling Bachelor of Science in Architectural Studies - Sustainability the UAE: Minimum of overall average score: 70% in the final grade (Grade 12) or the average of best two years of grades 10, 11 and 12.
+Program Minimum High School Requirements Other Requirements Bachelor of Architecture English Language Proficiency Requirement Bachelor of Science in Architectural Studies - Building Information Modeling Bachelor of Science in Architectural Studies - Sustainability the UAE: Minimum of overall average score: 70% in the final grade (Grade 12) or the average of best two years of grades 10, 11 and 12.
 Holder had successfully passed grades (9, 10, 11 and, 12).
 Minimum of 1100 Score in EmSAT in English Language or 5.0 in Academic IELTS/Equivalent.
-Mathematics Requirement Bachelor of Science in Interior Design Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: Minimum of overall average score: 70% in the final grade (Grade 12) or the average of best two years of grades 10, 11 and 12.
+Mathematics Requirement SAT Mathematics: Score of 450; or Minimum of 600 score in EmSAT in Mathematics.
+Bachelor of Science in Interior Design Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: Minimum of overall average score: 70% in the final grade (Grade 12) or the average of best two years of grades 10, 11 and 12.
 Holder had successfully passed grades (9, 10, 11 and, 12).
-Requirement • Minimum of 1100 Score in EmSAT in English Language or
+Minimum of 1100 Score in EmSAT in English Language or